yoel-zeldes/tffs/README.md

 `tffs` is implemented using Filesystem in Userspace (FUSE).
 It requires `tensorflow` and [`fusepy`](https://github.com/fusepy/fusepy) to be installed.

+To learn more, read the accompanying [blog post](http://anotherdatum.com/tffs.html).

 ## Usage
 1. Create a model - out of the scope of this project :)